’Add watermarks to documents in SharePoint’

-In this guide you’ll learn how to apply watermarks to documents using the standard SharePoint user interface.
-This allows watermarks to be applied to Documents and List Item attachments, and even supports the application of custom, user-specific watermarks when a document is opened, something that cannot be achieved by any other means.
+In this guide, you’ll learn how to add watermarks to documents in SharePoint using the standard SharePoint user interface.
+This feature supports applying watermarks to documents, list item attachments, and even custom user-specific watermarks when opening a document — achieving what other solutions cannot.

-Note: By default, the MS SharePoint screens associated with this watermarking feature are disabled.
-They can be activated by enabling the Muhimbi Document Converter - Automatic Document Processing User Interface Feature at either the Web Application or Site Collection level (but not both).
+By default, the SharePoint watermarking screens associated with this feature are disabled.
+Enable them by activating Nutrient Document Converter Automatic Document Processing User Interface feature at either the web application or site collection level (but not both).

-To allow the same watermarks to be shared between multiple lists and libraries, the system allows default watermarks to be specified at the Site Collection level using the Site Actions \Watermarking Settings screen.
+To enable shared watermarks across multiple lists and libraries, default watermarks can be configured at the site collection level using the Site Actions\Watermarking Settings screen.
+This ensures consistent watermarking across your SharePoint environment.

 default watermarks